Welcome to our delete guide for the 2008-2010 Ford 6.4L Powerstroke.

 Best Air Intake for the 6.4L

-This kit from S&B actually does what most air intake kits only claim to do.
-By enclosing the filter in a sealed box, S&B has figured out how to keep the air filter from heatsoaking in the hot engine bay air, while still allowing for easy access and a way to visually check the condition of your filter.
+This kit from AFE actually does what most air intake kits only claim to do.
+By enclosing the filter in a heatshield, AFE has figured out how to keep the air filter from heatsoaking in the hot engine bay air, while still allowing for easy access and a way to visually check the condition of your filter.

-It uses a oil-type filter, which can be washed and reused multiple times over.
-This is a big advantage in my opinion, saves a ton not having to buy new filters every tune-up, simply wash the filter and let it air dry before re-oiling and re-installing.
+It uses a oil-free washable type filter, which can be washed and reused multiple times over.
+This is a big advantage in my opinion, saves a ton not having to buy new filters every tune-up, simply wash the filter with soap and water and let it air dry before re-installing.

 On the more modern Powerstrokes, another benefit to deleting the DPF systems is that you no longer have to buy urea to fill up the aux tank for the DEF system to run on.